 If the beneficiary named is a person under the age of 18, it is strongly recommended that you name someone in trust for them.
 Also, note that spouses have certain entitlements under the pension plan.
-If you elect to designate someone in addition to or in place of your spouse as your pension beneficiary, we require a completed pre-retirement waiver form, signed by both you and your spouse.
+If you elect to designate someone in addition to or in place of your spouse as your pension beneficiary, we require a completed pre-retirement waiver form (PDF), signed by both you and your spouse.

 - Legally married, provided the member is not living separate and apart from that person; or

 - Not legally married, but the member and that person are cohabiting continuously in a conjugal relationship for at least three years; or,